 The Norn genomes in the release version of Creatures 2 had a flaw in their simulated neurochemistry, so that when a Norn walked into a wall, instead of getting the signal to turn round and walk away, they would often continue to walk into the same wall over and over.
 This habit became known as 'Wallbonking' and is considered a classic Norn trait among the fandom, even though a fixed genome and later games (mostly) eradicated the behaviour.

 This was far from the only problem in the Creatures 2 genome — the Artificial Stupidity was so rampant, it was dubbed "One Hour Stupidity Syndrome."
 While many programmers released fixes for this, which targeted various aspects of the genome, the original genome is still quite funny, in a schadenfreude kind of way.
-To clarify, after one hour, the bugged genome would ensure that your Norn would become incredibly stupid, to the point of total paralysis.
+After one hour, the bugged genome would ensure that your Norn would become incredibly stupid, to the point of total paralysis.

 The "flying lemon" bug in the first Creatures is fondly remembered by fans.